tunceratac/Diabetes-Prediction-Ml/README.md

 Data used for diabetes research on Pima Indian women aged 21 and over living in Phoenix, the 5th largest city of the State of Arizona in the USA.
 The target variable is specified as "outcome"; 1 indicates positive diabetes test result, 0 indicates negative.

-- Pregnancies Hamilelik sayısı
+- Pregnancies: number of pregnancies
-- Glucose Oral glikoz tolerans testinde 2 saatlik plazma glikoz konsantrasyonu
+- Glucose: 2-hour plasma glucose concentration in the oral glucose tolerance test
-- Blood Pressure Kan Basıncı (Küçük tansiyon) (mm Hg)
+- Blood Pressure: Blood Pressure (mm Hg)
 - SkinThickness
-- Insulin 2 saatlik serum insülini (mu U/ml)
+- Insulin: 2-hour serum insulin (mu U/ml)
-- DiabetesPedigreeFunction Soydaki kişilere göre diyabet olma ihtimalini hesaplayan bir fonksiyon
+- DiabetesPedigreeFunction: A function that calculates the probability of having diabetes based on descendants
-- BMI Vücut kitle endeksi
+- BMI: Body mass index
 - Age
-- Outcome Hastalığa sahip (1) ya da değil (0)
+- Outcome: Have the disease (1) or not (0)